johns/alula/README.md

 In many programming languages, the equal sign has many contextual uses.
 For example, in JavaScript, a single equal sign (=) is used to declare, while a double or triple equal sign (==/===) is for comparing.
 The overuse of such a character can cause unnecessary confusion.
 In alüla, the equal sign is utilized, but only for the comparison of values.
 All declarations, statements, and function calls begin with a colon, allowing for an easier understanding for those unfamiliar with the language.
 In Layman's terms, anything that can be called to do something begins with a colon.

+### Setup
+Clone the repository.
+Assumung you have Node.js, run the following command within the alula directory:
+> npm install

+alüla compiles to JavaScript.
+To run your alüla program with our generator, run your program with and pipe it back to node with the following command:
+> node alula.js [RELATIVE FILE PATH] | node

+The following parameters are also supported by alula.js:
+**-a**: Prints the program's Abstract Syntax Tree
+**-i**: Prints the decorated AST then stops
+**-o**: Optimizes the intermediate code before generating target JavaScript.

+Do not pipe the program into node if using these parameters.

 ### Features
-* All variable declarations, function calls, and and conditional statements require a colon to designate the beginning
+* All variable declarations and statements require a colon to designate the beginning
-* Any arguments are separated with a comma directly after the colon
-* Chained functions are separated by ->, designated another "step"
-* Parenthesis are exclusively used for logic and arithmetic precedence
 * Parameters for functions occur after the colon, but before the curly brackets.
 Multiple parameters are separated with commas
+* Chained functions are separated by ->, to designate another "step"
+* Double parentheses are exclusively used for logic and arithmetic precedence
+* Functions are called with any arguments directed into the function <-

 | alüla                     | JavaScript         | Description   |
 | ------------------------- |:----------------:| ---------:|